joenightingale/aks-appmesh-demo/README.md

 If you have not done so, it will ask you to install the Azure CLI and download the Istio archive

-You will also need access to a DNS Domain so that you can point a subdomain at the Azure DNS Zone for handling access to the ingess. e.g. if you have a domain: mydomain.com, you might choose the subdomain aks.mydomain.com This will be the DNS_ZONE in the runsheet.ps1
+As listed above, you will also need access to a DNS Domain so that you can point a subdomain at the Azure DNS Zone for handling access to the ingess. e.g. if you have a domain: mydomain.com, you might choose the subdomain aks.mydomain.com This will be the DNS_ZONE in the runsheet.ps1
 You will need to configure your DNS provider and point aks to the Azure DNS Zone Name Servers which will be displayed during the execution.
 This should look something like: